6 Day Inn Tour

 Flat terrain on nearly all bike paths closed to motorized traffic.
 Leisurely cycling level.

-5 nights lodging, 5 breakfasts, 3 picnic or sack lunches, 4 dinners, snacks, bicycle workshop, use of mountain bike for last day of cycling on unpaved rail trail, cue sheets, van support and trained guides.
+5 nights lodging, 5 breakfasts, 3 picnic or sack lunches, 4 dinners, snacks, bicycle workshop, use of mountain bike for last day of cycling on unpaved rail trail, maps, cue sheets, and GPS files, van support and trained guides.

 Fly or take the train to Spokane, WA.
 Take the hotel’s complimentary shuttle service from the airport or train station to the tour start.
 Or drive and leave your car at our starting hotel for the week.
 WomanTours will shuttle everyone back to Spokane at the end of the tour by 10:30am.